Endonym and exonym: Native Americans

 The most common names of several Indigenous American tribes derive from pejorative exonyms.
 The name "Apache" most likely derives from a Zuni word meaning "enemy".
 The name "Sioux", an abbreviated form of Nadouessioux, most likely derived from a Proto-Algonquian term, *-a·towe· ('foreign-speaking).
 The name "Comanche" comes from the Ute word kɨmantsi meaning "enemy, stranger".
 The Ancestral Puebloans are also known as the "Anasazi", a Navajo word meaning "ancient enemies", and contemporary Puebloans discourage the use of the exonym in favor of "Ancestral Puebloan."

 Various Native-American autonyms are sometimes explained to English readers as having literal translations of "original people" or "normal people", with implicit contrast to other first nations as not original or not normal.

 Confusion with renaming

 Following independence from the UK in 1947, many regions and cities have been renamed in accordance with local languages, or to change the English spelling to more closely match the indigenous local name.
 The name Madras, now Chennai, may be a special case.
 When the city was first settled by English people, in the early 17th century, both names were in use.
-They possibly referred to different villages which were fused into the new settlement.
+They may have referred to different villages which were fused into the new settlement.
 In any case, Madras became the exonym, while more recently, Chennai became the endonym.
 Madrasi, a term for a native of the city, has often been used derogatorily to refer to the people of Dravidian origin from the southern states of India.